david-xc/STA208/README.md

 **Note**: Since the well-trained weights are much larger than 100Mb, so we do not include the checkpoint or saved model for all the neural networks of the project.
 If you need the well-trained model, please contact us (xcma@ucdavis.edu).

+## Data source
+The data we used in this project is on the website "https://www.kaggle.com/c/plant-pathology-2021-fgvc8/data".
+Since it is larger than 100Mb, we can not put it here due 	to the limit of space.
 ## Authors

 Kangning Zhang, Xiaochuan Ma, Shing-Jiuan Liu, Yulu Jin, Kaiming Fu